aosabook/500lines/pedometer/chapter.md

 # Pedometer Functionality

 Provided information about the person using the pedometer is available, we can measure more than just steps.
-Our pedometer will measure **distance traveled** and **elapsed time**, as well as **steps taken**.
+Our pedometer will measure **distance travelled** and **elapsed time**, as well as **steps taken**.

 ## Distance Traveled

 A mobile pedometer is generally used by one person.
-Distance traveled during a walk is calculated by multiplying the steps taken by the person's stride length.
+Distance travelled during a walk is calculated by multiplying the steps taken by the person's stride length.
 If the stride length is unknown, we can use optional user information like gender and height to approximate it.
 Let's create a `User` class to encapsulate this related information.

 ~~~~~~~
 class User